Abraham L. Stanfield

 Abraham Lincoln Stanfield (September 4, 1860 – August 5, 1927) was an American businessman and politician.

 Biography

-Stanfield was born on a farm near Edgar, Edgar County, Illinois.
+Stanfield was born on a farm near Edgar, Illinois.
 He went to the public schools and to business college.
 Stanfield lived in Paris, Illinois and was a grain dealer.
 Stansfield served in the Illinois House of Representatives from 1911 until his death in 1927.
 He was a Republican.
 Stanfield died from cancer at his home in Paris, Illinois.